 |Phone:||(514) 848-2424 ext.
 5841|

 Dr. Santosa is currently recruiting MSc and PhD students and a postdoctoral fellow for her research program.
-Please contact her at firstname.lastname@example.org if interested.
+Please contact us at firstname.lastname@example.org if interested.

 For more information on research and lab visit: www.monlab.ca

 PhD Nutritional Science, McGill University

 RD, Member of the College of Dietitians of Ontario

 BASc (Honours), Applied Human Nutrition, University of Guelph